 On the bottom of the door is the sweep.
 It is connected to the underside of the door slab creating a seal between it and the sill.
 The sweep forms another barrier to fight air and moisture penetration.

 SillUnderneath a door sits the sill.
 It is connected to the frame on both sides and is angled down and away from the bottom of the door to keep moisture from building up and entering the home.
 Sills come in fixed and adjustable models.
 Adjustable sills feature a cap that can be moved up and down to ensure a tight seal with the door sweep.
 Sills are available in aluminum with composite or hardwood bottoms or wood species such as mahogany or oak.
 Composite sills are not susceptible to moisture and rot.
 Many commercial buildings use public access sills allowing wheels to roll over its low-profile with ease.

 Jamb ComponentsThe frame (sometimes called a jamb) is made up of three separate pieces and surrounds the door creating a "frame" in which the door can sit.
 The two vertical frames are called side jambs, and the horizontal frame is referred to as the head jamb.
-Frames are made up of composite material, solid wood, or veneered wood.
+Frames are made up of composite material or solid wood.
 Composite frames are best suited for all exposure types as they do not absorb moisture or rot.
 When a frame is used in between a sidelite and the door slab, it is called a mullpost.
 The mullpost material generally matches the material used in the rest of the frame.
 If a storm door is needed for additional protection, a mullpost can be modified to accommodate installation.